What is Ransomware and 15 Easy Steps To Keep Your System Protected [Updated]

 - It uses anti-sandboxing mechanisms so that antivirus won’t pick it up;

-- It employs domain shadowing to conceal exploits and hide the communication between the downloader (payload) and the servers controlled by cyber criminals (where the ransomware is stored);
+- It employs domain shadowing to conceal exploits and hide the communication between the downloader (payload) and the servers controlled by cyber criminals.

 - It features Fast Flux, another technique used to keep the source of the infection anonymous;

 - It deploys encrypted payloads which can make it more difficult for antivirus to see that they include malware, so the infection has more time to unfold;

 - It has polymorphic behavior which gives it the ability to mutate enough to create a new variant, but not so much as to alter the malware’s function;